AdalNa7/SmartDataAnalyzer/README.md

 ## Support

 For support and questions, please open an issue on GitHub or contact the maintainers.

+## Continuous Integration

+This project uses [GitHub Actions](https://github.com/features/actions) for continuous integration.
+Every push and pull request to the `main` branch will automatically:
+- Install dependencies
+- Run tests (if any are present)

+You can find the workflow file in `.github/workflows/python-app.yml`.